 For management purposes, the Group is organised into business units based on its business activities and has four reportable segments.
 These divisions offer different products and services and are managed separately because they require different technology and marketing strategies.

 Reportable segments Operations

 a.
-Residential and commercial properties

-Developing, owning, and renting of real estate properties.
+Residential and commercial properties Developing, owning, and renting of real estate properties.

 b.
-Investments

-c.
-Hotel and suites

-Managing hotels, suites and restaurants.
+Investmentsc.
+Hotel and suitesInvesting activities including shares.Managing hotels, suites and restaurants.